aosceola27/MCDTweaks/README.md

 # Coming soon
 - Custom Profiles
 - Themes
-- Firefox support
+- Universal browser support
 - Animations

 > [!NOTE]
 > Themes will never be perfect. <br />
 > Many people have access to menus which I never will, and thus won't be able to change.
-(Ex: parents, teachers, athletes, etc) <br />
+(Ex: parents, teachers, etc) <br />
 > While I have tried to make themes the best as I can get it, there will still be pages that won't be affected. <br />
 > If you have any menus or areas that don't work with themes, please reach out to me! <br />